iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

     type:   empty-component
 ```

-The OTM result would be:
+The resulting OTM would be:
 ```json
 {
   // The ID is the unique id got from the Visio file